🔷Calculate Point Cloud Bounding Box

 -

-Object Size and Position Estimation: Obtain the 3D dimensions and center position of the object represented by the point cloud.
+Object size and position estimation: Obtain the three-dimensional dimensions and center position of objects represented by point clouds.

 -